News

 What is Artificial Intelligence?

-According to Stanford University's IT department, the goal of AI is to develop machines that operate independently, adapt, and improve over time, enhancing efficiency and productivity in healthcare, finance, and transportation.
+According to Stanford University's IT department, the primary goal of AI is to develop machines that operate independently, adapt to new situations, and improve over time.
+This technology has significant implications for industries like healthcare, finance, and transportation, where AI can streamline operations and enhance decision-making processes.

 Defining AI